sulami/1brc.rs/README.md

 To avoid locking overhead, `stdout` is locked once while I write out all the results.

+The whole thing is run using Rust nightly, because for whatever reason that produces significantly faster code for the specific code I have.

 ## Things I Tried That Didn't Work

 For a long time I was actually using floating point numbers for min/mean/max, but using integers and scaling by 10 is